 The Department of Defence’s Beecroft Weapons Range (Royal Australian Navy) includes approximately 4,200 hectares of the Beecroft Peninsula on the northern headland of Jervis Bay.

-Located just past Currarong, this lighthouse is around 10-kilometres from the Beecroft Weapons Range gate, which means you will need to pass through security to access it… but once there, there are many remote walking tracks leading to rugged cliffs more than 75-metres high all providing magnificent views south towards Cape St George and Bowen Island, and across dangerous rock platforms and secluded beaches.
+Located just past Currarong, this lighthouse is around 10-kilometres from the Beecroft Weapons Range gate, which means you will need to pass through security to access it… but once there, there are many remote walking tracks leading to rugged cliffs – some cliffs more than 75-metres high and providing magnificent views across dangerous rock platforms towards Cape St George and Bowen Island.

 Further south, the small holiday town of Huskisson, founded in the 19th Century on the wooden shipbuilding industry, is the gateway to Jervis Bay and along the bay, Vincentia is another little township fringing its clear waters.